kanibadavi/kanibadavi/README.md

 <!-- Here are some ideas to get you started: -->
 <p align = "center">
-- 🌱 I’m currently learning JavaScript , Nodejs and Reactjs</br>
+- 🌱 I’m a Full-stack MERN developer professional in JavaScript, Nodejs, and Reactjs</br>
-- 🤔 I’m looking for help with Fullstack</br>
+- 🤔 I’m eager to learn more!</br>
 </p>
 <h2 align="center"><u><b>Knowledge Base</b></u></h2>
 <h3 align="center">Languages</h3>